Meet the team behind apac...

-Carme works as an English teacher at the Torras i Bages Secondary School in L'Hospitalet, as well as for IOC’s EOI and for UOC’s Centre of Modern Languages.
+Carme works at the Catalan Department of Education, as well as for IOC’s EOI and for UOC’s Centre of Modern Languages.
 She also collaborates with UPF as a mentor in their Master’s Degree in Education, and is also a teacher trainer in collaborative learning and in technology applied to education.
 She coordinates a team of teachers who work to introduce and promote collaborative learning practices in high school as members of XCB (Xarxa de Competències Bàsiques).
 In recent years, Carme has been working with several research groups (Goldsmiths College, London, University of Ghent, Belgium, SONY Labs, Paris, IIIA-CSIC Bellaterra) on issues of collaborative distance learning, as well as self-assessment and co-assessment, and participated in experiments to validate a number of computer tools developed within the framework of a European project and in collaboration with the Research Institute for Artificial Intelligence, IIIA, CSIC.
 These tools include the automatic design of lesson plans, assessment tools to assess large numbers of students (MOOC) and tools for students’ grouping.
 These experiments have been carried out at Torres i Bages with the help of students (e.g. Praise, the project on musical education based on online communities, or FELT, the project on self-assessment and co-assessment).
-Carme is in charge of APAC's social media.

 CÈLIA GUERRA SALOM, contributor